 - White paint and paint brush

+This is meant to be a kid friendly craft with the help of an adult.
 Here’s some glass square tiles that might work for this if the size fits your butterflies.
+This will save you time and trouble instead of having to cut you own glass.

 I’m a huge fan of butterflies!
 When I planned on making these framed butterflies I realized I didn’t want to use real butterflies but, I still wanted them to look kind of real.
 So with that in mind I decided to get some printed.
 I ended up getting them printed on transparent paper however I did consider printing them on regular white paper.
 If I printed them on white paper I would need to cut them out really neatly and since I still wanted the antennae in tact I decided to print on transparent paper to save the trouble of cutting out each butterfly.